-Barclays CEO probed over Epstein ties, overshadowing profit gains
+Barclays chief Staley probed over Epstein ties

 February 13, 2020

-By Lawrence White and Iain Withers
+By Lawrence White, Iain Withers and Sinead Cruise

-LONDON (Reuters) – Britain’s financial regulators are probing historical links between Barclays Chief Executive Jes Staley and the U.S. financier Jeffrey Epstein, who killed himself while awaiting trial on sex trafficking charges, the bank said on Thursday.
+LONDON (Reuters) – Britain’s financial regulators are probing links between Barclays Chief Executive Jes Staley and the U.S. financier Jeffrey Epstein, who killed himself while awaiting trial on sex trafficking charges, after the Financial Times reported on a trove of emails between the two on Thursday.

-Barclays said its board had looked into media reports on Staley’s relationship with Epstein, and probed Staley’s characterization of that relationship.
+Barclays disclosed earlier in the day that its board had looked into media reports on Staley’s relationship with Epstein, and probed the chief executive’s characterization of it.

+U.K. regulators launched their investigations into links between Staley and Epstein after JPMorgan Chase & Co’s provided them with emails the two exchanged when Staley was the head of JPMorgan’s private bank, the Financial Times reported on Thursday.

-The Financial Conduct Authority and the Prudential Regulation Authority are investigating.
+Barclays confirmed the Financial Conduct Authority (FCA) and the Prudential Regulation Authority were now investigating the matter.
+The bank did not give further details on the probe.

+Barclays, JPMorgan and the FCA declined to comment on the FT’s report.
+The Prudential Regulation Authority did not immediately respond to a request for comment.

-The bank said its board believes Staley has been sufficiently transparent about his ties to Epstein, whom Staley said he had not seen since taking over as Barclays CEO in 2015.
+Earlier on Thursday, the bank said its board believes the chief executive has been sufficiently transparent about his ties to Epstein, whom Staley said he had not seen since taking over as Barclays CEO in 2015.

+Speaking to reporters on Thursday, Staley said he regretted his relationship with Epstein, which began in 2000 while he was employed by JPMorgan and “tapered off significantly” after he left the Wall Street lender.

 The New York Times last year said that Epstein had referred “dozens” of wealthy clients to Staley when the CEO ran JPMorgan’s private banking business.